Zondereinde mine is located on the northern end of the western limb of the South African Bushveld Complex.

 Supporting stopes and development

 In order to provide support in underground working areas, Camlok jacks are used as temporary support and pre-stressed elongates (mine poles), pre-stressed packs, backfill and tendons provide permanent support.
 Immediate face support consists of wooden elongates/sticks or packs spaced every 1.5m in the Merensky and UG2 workings.
-These are pre-stressed to 20 tons using jack pot or pack setter pressure plates.
+These are pre-stressed to 20 tonnes using pack setter pressure plates.

-In poorer ground conditions, support densities are increased and additional headboards are being used in friable areas.
+In poorer ground conditions, support densities are increased and additional headboards are used in friable areas.

 In off-reef development 1.8m long full column grouted end anchors (tendons) on a 2m diamond pattern are used, and 3.0m long tendons in breakaway areas.
 Over the past two years, 1.8m long full column grouted end anchors on a 1m diamond pattern have also been introduced in all on-reef development.
 This latter development has resulted in considerably improved conditions particularly in raise lines, minimising raise collapses.